MARK BULLER | COMPOSER

 B i o g r a p h y

 Mark’s music has been featured multiple times on Performance Today, reaching over a million listeners on over 230 stations.
-He is a Hermitage Artist Fellow and an AIR Serenbe Seikilos Focus Fellow.
+He is a Hermitage Artist Fellow, a Hambidge Fellow and an AIR Serenbe Seikilos Focus Fellow.
+Commercial recordings are available on the Divine Art and Alice labels.
+Mark's music is published by E.C.
+Schirmer, Hinshaw, and Mark Buller Music.

 Originally from Maryland, Mark studied as a pianist before earning his Doctor of Musical Arts degree from the University of Houston, where he studied with Marcus Maroney and Rob Smith.
-He currently teaches at Lone Star College and is Director of Education and Chair of Composition Studies at AFA.
+Previous teachers include composers Dan Forrest and Joan Pinkston and pianist David Lehman.
+He currently teaches at Houston City College and runs the precollege composition program at AFA.

 Photo credit: Lynn Lane